6 March 2023

-Whether you’re a new Qlik user, or a total pro, there’s always more you can learn about the business analytics platform, and how to make it work best for you.
-Qlik is a robust solution, with plenty of underrated capabilities, which means that even veteran users of the platform might not know about all of its features and functions.
+Whether you’re a new Qlik user, or a total pro, there’s always more you can learn about the data analytics solution, and how to make it work best for you.
+Qlik is a robust solution, with plenty of underrated capabilities, and hidden functions that even veteran users of the platform might not know about.
+So, what Qlik tips are you yet to discover?

 Recently, we embarked on a mission to see if there were any secret Qlik functions, tips, or tricks that might elevate the way users work with the tool.
 We searched our communities, scoured the Vizlib offices, and took a deep dive into the online Qlik-o-sphere to find the top hidden Qlik functions that make working with Qlik easier, and more productive than ever.